OpenVPN/openvpn3/test/unittests/README.md

     ➜ cmake ../openvpn3 -DUSE_MBEDTLS

-A full list of build options can shown with
+A full list of build options can shown together with short descriptions can be shown with

-    ➜ cmake -LAH .
+    ➜ cmake -LH .

-Example for building and running on Windows:
+Examplary commands for building and running on Windows:

     ➜ cmake -DDEP_DIR=C:\o3\deps -DUSE_MBEDTLS=true -DCMAKE_GENERATOR_PLATFORM=x64 C:\o3\openvpn3
     ➜ cmake --build . --target coreUnitTests
     ➜ test\unittests\Debug\coreUnitTests.exe --gtest_output="xml:test_core.xml" --gtest_shuffle

+### Frequently used command line options ###

+Show the help for gtest command line options:

+    ➜ ./test/unittests/coreUnitTests --help

+Run only tests starting with Base64 or a sepcific Base64 test:

+    ➜ ./test/unittests/coreUnitTests --gtest_filter='Base64.*'
+    ➜ ./test/unittests/coreUnitTests --gtest_filter=Base64.tooshortdest

+Run all test but the Base64 tests

+    ➜ ./test/unittests/coreUnitTests --gtest_filter='-Base64.*'

+Multiple pattern can be specified with a list separated by :

+    ➜ ./test/unittests/coreUnitTests --gtest_filter='OpenSSL_X509_get_serial.*:Base64.*'

+Shuffle order the order in which the tests are run:

+    ➜ ./test/unittests/coreUnitTests --gtest_shuffle

+If a certain order yields failures, repeat that order:

+    ➜ ./test/unittests/coreUnitTests --gtest_shuffle --gtest_random_seed=23

+Run also the tests that are normally disabled

+    ➜ ./test/unittests/coreUnitTests --gtest_also_run_disabled_tests

 ## Writing unit tetss ##